 Keep It Relevant, Offer Solutions

-When content success requires more than just showing up to the game, you can still win.
+When marketing success requires more than just showing up to the game, you can still win.
 You just might want to lace up those sneakers and stretch before you step on the track.

 Understand why you’re creating content, what you want to say, and to whom.

-While the level of sophistication in marketing has changed, human needs and desires are still just as strong as they were many years ago.
+While marketing has become more sophisticated, human needs and desires are still just as strong as they were before the internet.
 People still seek pleasure, consumers still have pain, there’s still a desire to solve the problems in their lives.

-Getting personal with them while communicating your solution will keep you calm in a world of content panic.
-Most likely, it will also help you win the race.
+Getting personal while communicating your solution will help you win the game.